dusk-network/docs-public/src/content/docs/digital-identity/citadel.md

 in the blockchain.

 ### Service Provider (SP)
-Service Provider is a party receiving off-chain requests to grant services from users.
+Service Provider is a party receiving off-chain requests to grant services to users.
 When user receives a license, she or he converts the license into a cookie, effectively starting a session with Service Provider.
 The user can then send the cookie off-chain to the Service Provider.
 Service Provider, upon receiving the cookie off-chain, can verify some information